FlyingFathead/ChatKeke/README.md

 # Author

-ChatKeke is developed and maintained by FlyingFathead [https://github.com/FlyingFathead], a developer with a keen interest in neural networks and AI.
+ChatKeke is developed and maintained by [FlyingFathead](https://github.com/FlyingFathead), a developer with a keen interest in neural networks and AI.